aws/copilot-cli/site/content/docs/manifest/worker-service.en.md

   queue: # Messages from both FIFO SNS Topics go to the shared FIFO SQS Queue.
     fifo: true
 ```
-When the queue is enabled with FIFO capabilities, Copilot understands that the source SNS topics must also be FIFO.
+When the queue is enabled with FIFO capabilities, Copilot requires that the source SNS topics [are also FIFO](../include/publish.en.md#publish-topics-topic-fifo).

 Alternatively, you can also specify advanced SQS FIFO queue configurations:
 ```yaml